rmed/flask-waffleconf/docs/api/waffleconf.md

 # WaffleConf

-The `WaffleConf` object stores the previously defined `WaffleStore` and the application in order to access its configuration for updates.
+The `WaffleConf` object initializes the application state for performing configuration udpates.

 Notice that every time there is a change in the values for the variables defined in `WAFFLE_CONFS`, the database values and those in `app.config` will